-a.
+- a.
 Discharge from the IHH occurs when clients and program staff mutually agree to the termination of services or transfer to a different level of care (ACT or GOP), or a different behavioral healthcare provider.
 This shall occur when clients:

 - (1) Have successfully reached individually established goals for discharge, and when the client and program staff mutually agree to the termination of services.

 - (2) DLA results indicate need for higher or lower level of care.

 - (3) Decline or refuse services and request discharge, despite the team's best efforts to develop an acceptable treatment plan with the client.

 - B. RI Assertive Community Treatment (ACT)

-- 1. The IHH-ACT manual serves as the best practice guidelines for implementation of ACT.
+- The IHH-ACT manual serves as the best practice guidelines for implementation of ACT.

 - 2. Admission/Eligibility Criteria.
 Clients eligible for ACT services shall meet diagnostic and functional criteria established by the Department.

 - a.
 Diagnostic eligibility:

 - (1) Schizophrenia

 - (2) Schizoaffective Disorder

 - (3) Schizoid Personality Disorder

 - (4) Bipolar Disorder

 - (5) Major Depressive Disorder, recurrent

 - (6) Obsessive-Compulsive Disorder

 - (7) Borderline Personality Disorder

-- (8) Delusional Disorder
+- (8) Delusional Disorder, or

 - (9) Psychotic Disorder.

 - b.
 Functional Eligibility: Clients with a Daily Living Assessment of Functioning (DLA) score of <3.0 are eligible for ACT services.

 - 3. An ACT team is mobile and delivers the following core ACT services in the community (further description is in the IHH-ACT manual):

 - a.
 Service Coordination/Case Management;

-hours a day/seven (7) days a week/three hundred six days a year; ty-five (365)
+- Crisis Assessment and Intervention to be provided twenty-four (24) hours a day/seven (7) days a week/three hundred sixty-five (365) days a year;

-C. Symptom Assessment and Management;
+- c.
+Symptom Assessment and Management;

-d.
-Medication Prescription, Administration, Monitoring as Documentation; nd
+- d.
+Medication Prescription, Administration, Monitoring and Documentation;

-e. .
+- e.
 Co-Occurring Substance Use Disorder Services;

-f.
+- f.
 Work-Related Services;

-g. .
+- g.
 Activities of Daily Living/ADL's;

-h.
+- h.
 Social/Interpersonal Relationship and Leisure-Time Skill Training;

-i. i.
+- i.
 Peer Support Services;

-j.
+- j.
 Support services or direct assistance to ensure that clients obtain the basic necessities of daily life, including but not limited to:

-(1) Medical and dental services;
+- (1) Medical and dental services;

-(2) Safe, clean, affordable housing;
+- (2) Safe, clean, affordable housing;

-(3) Financial support and/or benefits counseling (6 SSDI, Food Stamps, Section 8, Home Energy
+- (3) Financial support and/or benefits counseling (e.g., SSI, SSDI, Food Stamps, Section 8, Home Energy Assistance);

-(4) Social service;
+- (4) Social service;

-(5) Transportation;
+- (5) Transportation;

-(6) Legal advocacy and representation;
+- (6) Legal advocacy and representation;

-(7) Education, Support, and Consultation to Client and Other Major Supports. s' Families
+- (7) Education, Support, and Consultation to Clients' Families and Other Major Supports.

-4 Requ ired Staffing Model per 100 clients:
+4. Required Staffing Model per 100 clients:

-TITLE FTE

-Progr Program Director (LICSW, LMHC, LMFT, LCDP, RN) 1 1
+TITLE FTE Program Director (LICSW, LMHC, LMFT, LCDP, RN) 1

-Regis Registered Nurse 2 2